 You know your credit score is important.
 A healthy score can open doors, helping you borrow, buy, and do many things — all while spending less on premiums.
-A poor credit score can have the opposite effect, making it difficult to wrangle the finances you may need to power your dreams.
+A poor credit score can have the opposite effect, making it difficult to access the funds you may need to power your dreams.

 How are FICO and VantageScore scores calculated?